 Partially open choke: As the engine starts and begins to warm up, the choke is gradually opened or partially opened to allow more air into the engine.
 This adjustment balances the air-fuel mixture and helps optimize fuel consumption.

 Running the generator with the choke partially open allows for efficient combustion while still providing the engine with the necessary fuel.
-It helps prevent fuel wastage and excessive fuel consumption.
+It helps prevent fuel waste and excessive fuel consumption.

 Running the generator with the choke fully open ensures efficient fuel consumption, as the engine is receiving the required amount of air and fuel for smooth operation.